emm218/blog/content/plans.md

 - [Lili](https://github.com/emm218/lili), a new elixir activitypub server
 - ~~modify hugo to serve plaintext posts as part of a site~~ [done!](/posts/plaintext.txt)
+- make an autoscrobbler (in rust to match my shuffling program?) that can properly deal with internet radio stations